OpenJavaCard/openjavacard-tools/README.md

    * Security considered but unverified
    * May eat your homework and cyberize your cat
  * Completeness
-   * Most GlobalPlatform commands implemented
+   * Most commands relevant to GP 2.2 implemented
-   * Key handling commands are incomplete but not missing much
+   * Some features from GP 2.3 implemented
-   * Card state and identity commands did not get much testing yet
+   * DAP is not supported yet
    * Works quite well for development on compatible cards
  * Security protocols
-   * SCP02 seems to work okay
+   * SCP02 works (C-ENC works, R-MAC experimental)
+   * SCP03 works (C-ENC works, R-MAC and R-ENC experimental)
    * SCP01 is mostly untested
-   * SCP03 is completely untested
-   * Key diversification is not implemented (some cards only)
+   * EMV and VISA2 key diversification
  * Plans
+   * Implement more extensive tests
+   * Implement tests against real cards
+   * Support for full use of security domains
-   * Provide more documentation
+   * Support for more practical key handling
-   * Establish testing and finish what is there
    * Incrementally work on development usecase
-   * Offer a Maven build for more general applicability
-   * Planned: keystore support
    * Planned: use for local provisioning and updates
    * Not sure: offline command-stream generation
    * Distant future: CAP conversion and verification